fann1993814/sgns/README.md

 # sgns
-skip-gram with negative sampling in pytorch
+Skip-Gram with Negative Sampling in Pytorch